2018 LSU vs. Texas A&M football game: Post-game altercation

 After the game, LSU analyst Steve Kragthorpe reported to media that an unknown student with sideline credentials had punched him in the pacemaker.
 The student was later identified to be Texas A&M staffer Cole Fisher, the nephew of Texas A&M coach Jimbo Fisher.
 According to Kragthorpe, he was punched in response to telling Texas A&M's receiving coach, Dameyune Craig, to "move on" after Craig yelled profanities at LSU's coaching staff.
 In defense of Kragthorpe, the LSU director of player development, Kevin Faulk, attacked Fisher and a fist-fight began.
 According to a release by Texas A&M University Police, Kragthorpe retracted his statements regarding being struck and that he required medical attention, although LSU disputed that a retraction was made.
 Video evidence later disputed Kragthorpe's story and showed that he was not punched by Fisher.
 Instead, Kragthorpe was seen yelling and confronting the Texas A&M receiving corps and was shoved away by Fisher.
 No reported injuries were sustained by Kragthorpe, Faulk, or Fisher and no charges were issued.

 Rule changes

-Due at least in part to this game, the NCAA adopted rule changes prior to the 2019 season that required teams to go for two if they get a touchdown in the second overtime (previously this wasn't required until the third overtime), and required teams to rotate two-point conversion tries starting in the fifth overtime.
+Due at least in part to this game, the NCAA adopted rule changes prior to the 2019 season that required teams to go for two if they score a touchdown in the second overtime (previously this wasn't required until the third overtime), and required teams to rotate two-point conversion tries starting in the fifth overtime.
 Prior to the 2021 season, the rules were further changed, so now teams rotate two-point conversion tries starting in the third overtime.

 Although the 2021 Illinois vs. Penn State football game and the 2024 Georgia Tech vs. Georgia football game involved nine and eight overtimes, respectively, both games involved significantly fewer plays than the 2018 LSU-Texas A&M game, because now the third overtime and later involves just one play from each team.